 While you are here, you can pick and choose your activities on a day-by-day basis.
 Adventure by day, comfort by night – in a cozy bed, hot showers and chef-prepared meals – makes reaching this wild west frontier even more desirable.
 Our all-inclusive packages are 4, 5 or 8 days, but you will be challenged to do it all in a week as we kayak on a 55-mile long lake surrounded by snow-capped peaks, ride into the alpine on rugged mountain horses (or by foot) with trusted guide, canoe or SUP on a crystal clear river, cast a line for record trout, photograph a grizzly feeding on salmon, take a scenic raft or drift boat ride, challenge some fun whitewater in an inflatable kayak or explore the region by mountain bike (undulating terrain or screaming single track) – the choice is yours.
-Some might say “the sky is the limit” but there’s even optional heli hiking into a spectacular outpost camp!
+Some might say “the sky is the limit” but there’s even optional heli hiking to places unimaginable!

 Where is Chilko Lake?!